decredcommunity/outreach/pr-materials-march-2020.md

 Traditionally, governance implies electing a set of representatives that establish the policies or rules a group for people follow.
 This is rife with self-dealing and conflicts of interest.
 In the blockchain and crypto world, those principles have largely been copied over, and Decred believes that ideal governance is decentralized: the power structure should be dismantled, and the people should be in charge of their own destinies (self-sovereign).

 If this is the case, then the people (crypto community) decides how the project will work (consensus-level) and how it will evolve and spend its money (project-level).
-These important decisions can be either on-chain or off-chain—both present complex circumstances that shape how decisions are made and by whom.
+These important decisions can be either on-chain or off-chain - both present complex circumstances that shape how decisions are made and by whom.

 While most projects agree on the principle of decentralization, few have set up working governance models that truly enable it.
-Even with the best intentions, power often ends up in the hands of a small, centralized group (in a Proof-of-Work system it’s the miners with the most computing power).
+Even with the best intentions, power often ends up in the hands of a small, centralized group (in a Proof-of-Work system it's the miners with the most computing power).
 The result is that some core team still makes all meaningful decisions.
 In other systems, stake is delegated to a precious few, who might not be motivated by the same incentives as the rest of the holders.
 To combat this gravitational pull of power towards the center, Decred built a unique governance system that is ruled by the collective intelligence of the community, rather than a select group.
-The result is community-based decisions and policies in the best interest of all — not just a select few.
+The result is community-based decisions and policies in the best interest of all - not just a select few.

 ## Self-funding: Decred Puts Its Money Where Its Mouth is

-In 2019, Libra made headlines as the new cryptocurrency from Facebook, the world’s largest social network.
-The founding members pledged $10 million in Libra tokens to be part of the network, and help fund the project’s initial development.
+In 2019, Libra made headlines as the new cryptocurrency from Facebook, the world's largest social network.
+The founding members pledged $10 million in Libra tokens to be part of the network, and help fund the project's initial development.

-For most technology projects—especially those that are not VC-funded—finding the funds to fuel development is extremely difficult.
+For most technology projects - especially those that are not VC-funded - finding the funds to fuel development is extremely difficult.
 This is even harder in a yet-to-be proven space like blockchain and crypto.
 Decred stands apart as a project that is self-funded, meaning anyone who joins the community buys into a system that reinvests in its own development.

 Decred returns 10% of every block reward to the treasury.
 The project was kickstarted by a team of developers that took compensation via a small premine, and included a system that continually funds itself.
 This mechanism provides additional runway in continuity while other projects die on the vine.
-Decred is committed to a self-funding Treasury, which is a testament to the community’s dedication to building a store of value for generations to come.
+Decred is committed to a self-funding Treasury, which is a testament to the community's dedication to building a store of value for generations to come.

 ## Privacy: A Balanced Approach